 Benzodiazepine dependence is a condition that occurs just before an addiction begins.
+It is in many ways the bridge over to addiction.
 This means that it’s possible to be dependent on a drug without being addicted to it.
 On the other hand, if someone is addicted, they are also dependent.

 When it comes to addiction vs. dependence, you’re considered dependent on benzos if you physically need them.
 You have probably formed a tolerance to them and stopping them may lead to withdrawal symptoms.

 When you’re dependent on any drug, you may experience physical cravings for it.
 Mentally, you might wish that you could stop taking it, and you don’t believe you really need it.
 Your body sends signals to your brain that indicate otherwise.

 Unfortunately, benzo dependence alone doesn’t last very long for most people.
 It usually doesn’t take much time before they form addictions to drugs like Klonopin.
 Dependence does require people to get treatment in order to stop taking their medication safely.
 It would be easier to withdraw and recover from Klonopin if you seeked out treatment before becoming addicted.